seal9055/sfuzz/notes.md

         same crash by mutating this input.
 This process uses very similar methods as the main fuzzer.
 Eventually it will have generated a small corpus of inputs related to the bug that can be triaged together to better understand the bug

+##### Deduping Crashes
+    > Group "similar" crashes together
+        - With edge based coverage this can be done whenever a new tuple is found that hasnt been used to achieve this crash before, or if a tuple is missing

 ## Performance
 ##### Persistent mode / Snapshot fuzzing